 While this is probably something you should have covered a few weeks prior, still checking that your IDs are not expired is important to make sure that if you can make a call or swap an old ID for a more recent one, you do so immediately.

 4. Lay out anything you'll be using the next day.

+This is one of our favorite travel tips.
 Clothes, toiletries, electronics, IDs, plane tickets...anything that you're planning to use the next day, pack at the top of your luggage or backpack and make sure it's accessible to avoid rushing or messing with your perfectly packed suitcase.

 5. Charge your electronics.

 There is nothing fun about waking up to a dead phone (or maybe not waking up because you missed your alarm!?).
 Charge all of your electronics the night before vacation, and if possible, charge them all in the same space to avoid forgetting to pack them the next day.